Validation Dataset in Machine Learning

 The Role of Validation Sets in ML

 However, in case the model fits "too closely" to this data, it may excel on the training set but may fail when being presented with new data – this is called “overfitting”.
-The validation data helps in early detection of overfitting and helps the model remain reliable.
+The validation data helps in the early detection of overfitting and helps the model remain reliable.

 The validation data essentially brings to light both the strengths and weaknesses of a model before it’s applied.
-It helps in fine-tuning the models via hyperparameter and configuration fine-tuning, while balancing bias with variance – key influencer elements of the overall model performance.
+It helps in fine-tuning the models via hyperparameter and configuration fine-tuning while balancing bias with variance – key influencer elements of the overall model performance.

 Comparing Training, Testing, and Validation Sets